 - Weight training is recommended two to three times a week.

 Lengthening tight muscles will reduce back pain, and promote good spinal mechanics and posture.
 Muscles that are commonly tight include those you use to:

-Yoga, Pilates: Helpful or not?
+Yoga and Pilates?
+Helpful or not?

 What to avoid

-Proper strengthening of your lower abdominal and back muscles will help attain the optimal spinal position.
+If you’ve already had an osteoporotic fracture, avoid exercises that involve forward bending, side bending and rotating the trunk.
+Proper strengthening of your lower abdominal and back muscles will also help to attain the optimal spinal position.